Programmable Assembly of Ground State Fermionic Tweezer Arrays

 Equipped with site-resolved spin selectivity, we realize arbitrary product states in the 8$\times$8 array (Fig.~\ref{fig:Image1_Teaser}).
-As outlined in Fig.~\ref{fig:Image4_spindependentprep}a, our protocol first employs a DMD mask (\textit{Mask}(H)) that defines the hole pattern during a spin-agnostic global spill, followed by a low-field spin-selective removal with \textit{Mask}($\ket{1}$) to define the $\ket{1}$ sector.
-A \qty{3.5}{\us} RF $\pi$-pulse then swaps the $\ket{1}-\ket{2}$ populations [see Supplement], enabling a second selective spill to imprint the $\ket{2}$ pattern via \textit{Mask}($\ket{2}$).
+As outlined in Fig.~\ref{fig:Image4_spindependentprep}(a), our protocol first employs a DMD mask (\textit{Mask}(H)) that defines the hole pattern during a spin-agnostic global spill, followed by a low-field spin-selective removal with \textit{Mask}($\ket{1}$) to define the $\ket{1}$ sector.
+A \qty{3.5}{\us} RF $\pi$ pulse then swaps the $\ket{1}-\ket{2}$ populations~\cite{Supplement}, enabling a second selective spill to imprint the $\ket{2}$ pattern via \textit{Mask}($\ket{2}$).
 This procedure grants deterministic access to the full local basis -- $\ket{\varnothing}$, $\ket{\uparrow}$, $\ket{\downarrow}$, $\ket{\updownarrows}$, enabling direct atom-by-atom construction of quantum states.
-The local and parallelized initialization of spin and density in the absence of spin-dependent optical potentials is the main result of this work.
-We demonstrate this control by preparing classical antiferromagnetic ordered states relevant for Fermi-Hubbard physics with engineered domain walls and precisely embedded defects (Fig.~\ref{fig:Image1_Teaser}c).
+The local and parallelized initialization of spin and density in the absence of spin-dependent optical potentials is the main result of this Letter.
+We demonstrate this control by preparing classical antiferromagnetic ordered states relevant for Fermi-Hubbard physics with engineered domain walls and precisely embedded defects [Fig.~\ref{fig:Image1_Teaser}(c)].
 Our approach provides a highly programmable alternative for fermionic state preparation compared to the realization of band insulators and configurational derivatives thereof~\cite{Xu2025,Sompet2022,Bakr_2D}.
-The scheme benefits from the parallelized nature of deterministic local control, achieving arbitrary configurations in at most two spills, and remains compatible with larger arrays generated via AODs or SLMs.
+The scheme benefits from the parallelized nature of deterministic local control, achieving arbitrary configurations in at most two spills.
+For the array sizes explored here, we observe no degradation in entropy per particle or ground-state fraction with increasing system size, consistent with the local character of the preparation stages and indicating the feasibility of larger arrays generated via AODs or spatial light modulators.